 This post explores how to create a 3D art display, which has been very cleverly designed using our Tensioners.
 I absolutely love the playfulness in this art exhibit.
-The City of Boucherville Library worked in conjunction with the Quebec Province Department of Education to create an interactive media room in the library as a space where various art displays can be presented on a 3 - 4 times per year rotation.
+The Library of the city of Boucherville worked in conjunction with the Quebec Province Department of Education to create an interactive media room in the library as a space where various art displays can be presented on a 3 - 4 times per year rotation.

 The art in these photos comes from local high school students.

 Thinking artistically, they designed a whimsical and intimate floating 3D art display, yet one with practical functionality and which allows for changes of the art pieces, without fuss or complications.

 Since this art display is free-floating, the library also needed a way to inform visitors of the artist for each piece and any additional pertinent background information.
 If you look at the left side of the image above, you'll notice this was accomplished by creating an additional, smaller display using our Acrylic Pockets.
 While the display is extremely creative, there are three hardware technical observations that I wish to highlight.
 The first of these notable hardware-specific observations is the way the cables are suspended.
 Note the clever way the cables extend through the suspended ceiling structure.
 There is a slight gap created in the ceiling tiles by custom cutting the acoustical ceiling tiles on site.
 These cut edges were then finished with a commonly available molding.
 The result is an installation where the cables extend upward through the finished ceiling.
 Our Classic Ceiling Track is supporting the cables from above the grid ceiling tiles.
 These tracks are attached, out of view, to the ceiling trusses of the building structure.

 What a sanitary design.
 Maintaining the design integrity of the ceiling, while making sure that the edges of the ceiling tiles are trimmed out, limits distractions to the art display.
 Very impressively executed.